-Learn How to Reduce Christmas Stress
+How to Reduce Christmas Stress

-Time Management Strategies to Reduce Christmas Stress
+Time Management Strategies to Restore the Holiday Sparkle

 For many, the holiday season is the season of stress.
 There are just so many things to do and limited time to do them in.
 Working people may feel especially harassed, trying to cram Christmas activities into their already limited "leisure" time.

 If you're one of those people feeling more frazzled than festive, taking the time to use a few time management strategies can really reduce Christmas stress; you'll feel as if you're in control, rather than feeling like you're being driven like one of Santa's reindeer.
+Try these strategies to reduce Christmas stress:

 Make a List